WholesomeOwO/WholesomeOwO/README.md

-### Hi there 👋, My name is Mal i'm a freelance penetration tester
+### Hi there 👋, My name is Mal I'm a freelance penetration tester

 - 🔭 I’m currently working a something top secret
 - 🌱 I’m currently learning how to spell